meoknu/gold/readme.md

 // DO NOT DO THIS!
 If you do this you will give the client your keys. const signProvider = (buf, sign) => {
     // You should validate the `buf` before signing it.
-    // If you do not you could be signing anything from a malicious Scatter mimic
+    // If you do not you could be signing anything from a malicious Gold mimic

     // Use the provided eosjs signer ( less secure, could be a mimic ) return sign(buf, 'SOME_PRIVATE_KEY');